New York City Requires Owners to Provide Tenant Protection Plan Notice

 Planning to renovate your apartment building?
 You’ll need a Tenant Protection Plan (TPP) if any of the dwelling units will be occupied during construction.
-As of July 18, 2018, owners must post or distribute a TPP Notice (available here) when the Department of Buildings (DOB) issues the work permit.
+Building owners must post or distribute a TPP Notice when the Department of Buildings (DOB) issues the work permit.

 Required by the New York City Administrative Code, the TPP ensures the safety of building occupants during construction.
 The plan contains the following information: